 Why Do Your Teeth Get Discolored?

 Certain fruits and vegetables can darken the enamel on the teeth and highly acidic foods since they erode enamel over time.
-Fruits like blueberries and blackberries can affect the teeth as dark-coloured drinks with their very dark pigments.
+Fruits like blueberries and blackberries can affect the teeth as dark-coloured drinks with dark pigments.

 Certain types of antibiotics, such as tetracycline, can change the look and colour of a child’s teeth if given to them under the age of eight, affecting the appearance and health of the teeth at an early age.

 Teeth discolouration can also be related to ageing since enamel wears away over time and dentin naturally turns yellow with age.
 Since the enamel gets thinner, dentin, the tooth’s inner structure, will be able to show through more clearly.

 So now that we have gone over how your teeth can get discoloured, it is time to discuss how to get whiter teeth.
 There are many different ways to go about this, with so many at-home remedies that you can try and professional procedures that can be done.
 The first one up is the dentist’s office.

 Getting your teeth whitened by trained professionals is a safer option for those who are more cautious about the teeth whitening process and wary of doing it yourself.

 Before the procedure begins, dentists thoroughly clean your teeth to start on a blank canvas.
 Teeth cannot be bleached effectively if there is an excessive plaque on the surface.

 After that, they place a dental dam around the teeth to protect your gums and then apply a bleaching agent or teeth whitening gel to the teeth for a specific amount of time.
 The time depends on the amount of peroxide in the solution used.
 The usual amount is 10 to 45 minutes, and another layer is added after the first for the same duration.